In this article, I show you, using an example, how the Java ByteBuffer

 position = 200, limit = 300, capacity = 1000

-The read position has shifted to the right by 200 bytes – i.e., to the end of the data already read, which is equal to the beginning of the data that we still need to read:
+The read position has shifted to the right by 200 bytes – i.e., to the end of the data already read, which is equal to the beginning of the data that is not yet read:

 To write back to the buffer now, you could make the following mistake: You set position